'The Walking Dead' Seasons 1 & 2 Digital Copies Selling For $2, But For How Long?

 — corallinaa (@CarolFinizio) August 29, 2017

-For those who need a little refresher as to what those seasons of The Walking Dead had in them, Season 1 was about the dreaded horizon of the walkers and the struggle for the core Atlanta group to survive, which meant learning the rules and understanding what they were and how they were killed.
+For those who need a little refresher as to what those seasons of The Walking Dead had in them, Season 1 was about the dreaded rise of the walkers and the struggle for the core Atlanta group to survive, which meant learning the rules and understanding what they were and how they were killed.
 Season 2 of The Walking Dead was the core group fleeing from downtown Atlanta and finding safety on Herschel’s farm.
-I will not spoil any details for those who have not seen either season yet.

 [Featured Image by AMC]